gxkai/social-website/README.md

 ## 📦 Deployment

-To deploy S-Social to a production environment, you can use the following command:
+To deploy Social to a production environment, you can use the following command:

 ```bash
 npm run build